 The Tisch Family Zoological Gardens in Jerusalem – also known as the Biblical Zoo – has been a leader in wildlife conservation since 1993.
-As one of the few multicultural sites in Israel, it has become a bridge between local communities, with over 100,000 youth visiting each year from all of Jerusalem’s diverse communities.
-To expand the Zoo’s educational program, the Jerusalem Foundation is supporting the creation of the Education Center for Environment and Wildlife Conservation, which will later be developed as a High School on the Zoo premises.
+As one of the few multicultural sites in Israel, it has become a bridge between local communities, with over 1 million visitors each year, including 100,000 students from all of Jerusalem’s diverse communities.
+To expand the Zoo’s educational program, the Jerusalem Foundation is supporting the creation of the Education Center for Environment and Wildlife Conservation, including a High School on the Zoo premises and additional short and long-term educational programs for children, youth and young adults.
 This initiative will create tomorrow’s leaders in the areas of nature conservation and the environment, by turning outstanding students from all backgrounds into role models for the Jerusalem of the future.
-In line with the Jerusalem Foundation vision for 2030, which focuses on future leadership as one of its three main priorities.
+It advances the Jerusalem Foundation vision for 2030, which focuses on future leadership as one of its three main priorities.

-Impact: Today the Biblical Zoo and the Aquarium attract over 1 million visitors annually.
-The Education Center for Environment and Wildlife Conservation and High School will improve the educational experience of Israeli youth visiting the premises, boosting their understanding of wildlife conservation and environmental sustainability.
+Impact: The Biblical Zoo and the Aquarium are the most popular tourist attraction in Jerusalem.
+The Education Center for Environment and Wildlife Conservation and High School will improve the educational experience of Israeli youth visiting the premises, boosting their understanding of wildlife conservation and environmental sustainability for Jerusalem, Israel and the world.

 Partners: Jerusalem Municipality, Ministry of Education